Crosstalk or Coupling

-The words crosstalk and coupling are used to describe the injection of electromagnetic energy from one transmission line to another running nearby.
-In printed circuit boards crosstalk is usually two traces running side by side in the same layer or one over the top of the other in adjacent layers.
+Either crosstalk or coupling describes the injection of electromagnetic energy from one transmission line to another running nearby.
+In printed circuit boards, this alien crosstalk is usually two traces running side by side in the same layer or one over the top of the other in adjacent layers.
 This coupled energy appears as noise on the victim trace and can cause malfunctions if the amplitude is too large.
+Though inductive coupling, or magnetic field crosstalk, can occur in PCBs, usually crosstalk comes from electric field-based capacitive coupling.
 This section will describe how this noise is transferred from trace to trace and methods for preventing it from happening.

-Figure 1 is a diagram showing two transmission lines traveling side by side.
+Figure 1 is a diagram showing capacitive coupling in two transmission lines traveling side by side.
 The upper transmission line is shown switching and the lower one is inactive.
 Notice that there are two waveforms alongside the victim line.
 One is at the end of the lines where the driver is on the driven line, and the other is at the opposite end or far end.
 Note that the waveshapes are different.
-The waveform at the driver end of the victim line is usually called backward cross talk or “near end crosstalk”, “NEXT” and the waveform at the far end of the victim line is “forward crosstalk or “far end crosstalk”, “FEXT”.
+The wave frequency and form at the driver end of the victim line is usually called backward cross talk or “near end crosstalk”, “NEXT” and the waveform at the far end of the victim line is “forward crosstalk or “far end crosstalk”, “FEXT”.

-Exactly what these two waveforms will look like depends on what is on the four ends of the transmission lines.
+Exactly what these two wave frequency forms will look like depends on what is on the four ends of the transmission lines.
 The possibilities are: a short circuit, a termination or an open circuit.
-Reference 1 at the end of this unit describes in detail how these end terminations affect the signals seen on the victim line.
+Reference 1 at the end of this unit describes in detail how these end terminations cause alien crosstalk and affect the signals seen on the victim line.
 From that paper it will be observed that the worst case is when the far ends of both lines are open circuits and the near end of the victim line is a short circuit.
 That happens to be how most CMOS circuits operate.
 Under these conditions, the waveforms seen on the victim line will look very much like those shown in Figure 1.